-Stannard has helped bring Top-40 recruiting classes to the Spartans, which includes the No. 8 recruiting class in 2012, which was tops in the Big Ten.
-In addition, the program achieved its highest-ever team GPA in 2011 and earned a NSCAA team academic award.
+Stannard has helped bring Top-40 recruiting classes to the Spartans, which includes the No. 8 recruiting class in 2012, the highest-ranked class in the Big Ten.
+In addition, the program achieved the highest men's team GPA at Michigan State in 2013.

 While at NIU, Stannard worked under two-time MAC Coach of the Year, Steve Simmons.
 The Huskies won a total of 44 games in the four seasons of Stannard's tenure and went to the second round of the NCAA College Cup in 2006.
 A 2001 graduate of Creighton University, Stannard has his United States Soccer Federation (USSF) National "A" Coaching License and his NSCAA Premier Diploma.
 With the Bluejays, Stannard became accustomed to success as Creighton reached the NCAA College Cup Elite Eight on two occasions and advanced to the Final Four his freshman season.
 In all, Stannard helped the Bluejays to a total of 60 wins in his four-year career.